Seven top considerations for fire safety in the workplace | Moorepay

 All escape routes and final exits must be kept clear at all times, while routes must not have lots of combustibles along them.

-7. Keeping Staff Informed and Trained
+7. Keeping Staff Informed & Trained

 Staff also should be vigilant and aware of any suspicious behaviour and report it immediately in line with company procedures.